 We put together a starter kit for green graphic designers.
 If you know of an organization that you think should be on our shortlist, please drop us a line.

-Re-Nourish — A nonprofit that provides tools (like their project calculator, which we use for every print project) and information about sustainable systems thinking.
+Re-Nourish — A nonprofit organization that provides tools (like their project calculator, which we use for every print project) and information about sustainable systems thinking.
 They’ve also written an excellent sustainable design primer.

 Sustainable Packaging Coalition — A membership-based, industry-focused organization dedicated to making packaging more sustainable at scale.

 Climate Designers — A network of designers committed to using their creative skills for climate action.
-They offer a wide array of content spanning podcasts, conferences, and online courses.